Learning to Extend Molecular Scaffolds with Structural Motifs: Introduction

-On the other hand, a common additional constraint in drug discovery projects is the inclusion of a predefined subgraph (called a \emph{scaffold}).
-Generating molecules that contain a given scaffold can be approached by drawing many samples and discarding those that do not contain the scaffold -- while simple, this method is not scalable, as the number of samples required may grow exponentially with scaffold size.
-Instead, recent models can generate molecules that are bound to contain a given scaffold~\cite{lim2019scaffold,li2019deepscaffold,arus2020smiles,langevin2020scaffold}.
+A common additional constraint in drug discovery projects is the inclusion of a predefined subgraph, called a \emph{scaffold}~\citep{schuffenhauer2007scaffold}.
+Sampling molecules that contain a given scaffold can be approached by unconditional generation followed by post-hoc filtering.
+While simple, this method is not scalable, as the number of samples required may grow exponentially with scaffold size.
+Instead, some recent models can enforce the presence of a given scaffold~\citep{lim2019scaffold,li2019deepscaffold,arus2020smiles,langevin2020scaffold}.
+However, extending an arbitrary generative model to perform scaffold-based generation is often non-trivial, as we discuss in Section~\ref{sec:related work}.